Kidney: Filtration

 Filtration, which takes place at the renal corpuscle, is the process by which cells and large proteins are retained while materials of smaller molecular weights are filtered from the blood to make an ultrafiltrate that eventually becomes urine.
-The adult human kidney generates approximately 180 liters of filtrate a day.
+The adult human kidney generates approximately 180 liters of filtrate a day, most of which is reabsorbed.
 The normal range for a twenty four hour urine volume collection is 800 to 2,000 milliliters per day.
 The process is also known as hydrostatic filtration due to the hydrostatic pressure exerted on the capillary walls.

 Reabsorption

-Reabsorption is the transport of molecules from this ultrafiltrate and into the peritubular capillary.
+Reabsorption is the transport of molecules from this ultrafiltrate and into the peritubular capillary network that surrounds the nephron tubules.
 It is accomplished via selective receptors on the luminal cell membrane.
 Water is 55% reabsorbed in the proximal tubule.
 Glucose at normal plasma levels is completely reabsorbed in the proximal tubule.
 The mechanism for this is the Na+/glucose cotransporter.
 A plasma level of 350 mg/dL will fully saturate the transporters and glucose will be lost in the urine.
 A plasma glucose level of approximately 160 is sufficient to allow glucosuria, which is an important clinical clue to diabetes mellitus.

 Amino acids are reabsorbed by sodium dependent transporters in the proximal tubule.
 Hartnup disease is a deficiency of the tryptophan amino acid transporter, which results in pellagra.